 CONTACTS FOR ASTIGMATISM, DRY EYES, & EYE DISEASES

-For patients that have astigmatism, dry eyes, reading glasses or bifocals, eye diseases, or underwent a prior eye surgery, we welcome the challenge to fit you into contact lenses.
+For patients with astigmatism, dry eyes, reading glasses or bifocals, eye diseases, or underwent a prior eye surgery, we can help fit you into contact lenses.

-We have the latest technology to evaluate patients for contact lenses and even utilize the latest instrumentation to manufacture custom contact lenses that are patient-specific.
+We have the latest technology to evaluate patients and utilize the latest instrumentation to manufacture custom contact lenses that are patient-specific.

-As an added benefit to our patients, all of our soft contact lenses are now the same price as 1-800CONTACTS, and likely even more affordable with manufacturer’s rebates and free shipping.
+As an added benefit, all of our soft contact lenses are now the same price as 1-800CONTACTS, and likely even more affordable with manufacturer’s rebates and free shipping.

 CONTACT LENSES & KERATOCONUS